thomasheyenbrock/vercel-deployment-url/README.md

 ## Notes

 - The action automatically uses the commit SHA that it runs on to find related Vercel deployments (using [deployment metadata](https://vercel.com/blog/deployment-metadata)).
 If there are multiple deployments for a single SHA the latest one is taken.
+- This action will fail if the Vercel deployment fails or takes too long to complete.
-- This action will fail if...
+- This action will fail if no Vercel deployment can be found for the latest commit.
-  - ...it can't find any Vercel deployment related to the current commit after the specified number of retries.
-  - ...the latest Vercel deployment for the current commit is not ready after the specified number of retries.
-  - ...the Vercel deployment fails.
+- If the latest commit is a merge commit, deployments for previous commits will also be searched recursively.
+This avoids not finding any deployment due to Vercels deduplication.